7 signs your business needs AI automation now

 How should a business decide between building and buying?

-The default answer is buy, and the default answer is right about eight times out of ten.
-For the common workflows, the tools on the market are mature and cheaper than any bespoke build.
-Build becomes the right answer when the workflow is core to the commercial model, the tools available cannot match it, or the cost of switching vendors later would be large.
-Outside of those three conditions, buying is almost always the better decision.
+The default answer is buy, and it is right about eight times out of ten.
+For common workflows the tools on the market are mature and cheaper than any custom build.
+Build becomes the right call only when the workflow is core to your commercial model, when no available tool can match what you need, or when the cost of switching vendors later would be large.
+Outside those three conditions, buying almost always wins.

-For inbound message handling: Intercom or Front for an inbox plus a GPT based drafter on top.
-For WhatsApp: Twilio or 360dialog as the API provider and a workflow tool like Make or n8n.
-For document collection: FormSG or HubSpot forms plus a router into the CRM.
-For internal automations: Zapier or Make for simple flows, n8n for anything with more branching.
-The actual product names matter less than having one named internal owner who knows the stack.
+For inbound message handling, Intercom or Front as the inbox with a GPT based drafter on top.
+For WhatsApp, Twilio or 360dialog as the API provider plus a workflow tool like Make or n8n.
+For document collection, FormSG or HubSpot forms feeding a router into the CRM.
+For internal automations, Zapier or Make for simple flows and n8n for anything with heavier branching.
+The product names matter less than having one named internal owner who understands the whole stack.

-How much should a small business spend on this?
+How much should a small business spend on AI automation?

-For a 10 to 50 person SME the honest total is usually £150 to £600 a month in tool subscriptions, plus the setup cost of either an internal hire's time or an external implementation.
-Once live, the ongoing cost is mostly the subscription plus a small amount of maintenance time.
-Businesses spending five figures a month on these workflows are almost always running them at a scale a small business does not yet have.
+For a 10 to 50 person SME the honest figure is usually 150 to 600 pounds a month in tool subscriptions, plus the one off setup cost of either internal time or an external implementation.
+Once it is live, the ongoing cost is mostly the subscription and a small amount of maintenance.
+Businesses paying five figures a month for these workflows are almost always running at a scale a small business has not reached yet.